 These 2 SNPs of the COMT gene are associated with:

 Supplementation: When genetic mutations are present, supplementation with S-Adenosyl Methionine (SAMe) is often recommended.
 Attention should be paid to other medications being taken, including anti-depressants.

 The AHCY gene encodes an enzyme called S-adenosylhomocysteine hydrolase and is the only enzyme known to convert S-adenosylhomocysteine (AdoHcy) to homocysteine.

-Patient test results are provided both in the context of the methylation pathway and personalized commentary.
-Commentary includes supplementation recommendations for personalized treatment.
+Patient test results are provided both in the context of the methylation pathway and personalized commentary including lifestyle and supplementation considerations.
 Throughout treatment, homocysteine testing is recommended to monitor patient outcomes.